algosup/2023-2024-project-5-flutter-team-8/documents/technical_specification/technical_specification.md

   JobOffer({required this.logo, required this.companyName, required this.nameOfTheJob, required this.startDate, required this.endDate, required this.contractType, required this.location, required this.jobDescription});
 }
 ```
-The User class like that:
+The User class like this:
 ```Dart
 class User {
   String fullName;